-Only 2 months into my treatment I’ve already seen visible progress: my front tooth is now perfectly straight, and the gap visibly smaller already.
+Only 2 months into my treatment I’ve already seen visible progress: my front tooth is now perfectly straight, and the gap is visibly smaller already.
 This is amazing and so motivating!

 I hope you found this useful.
-If you’d like to read more on this topic (from the placement of Invisalign attachments and trays to costs and step by step results), I bet you’d love these ones:
+If you’d like to read more on this topic (from the placement of Invisalign attachments and trays to costs and step-by-step results), I bet you’d love these ones: